seek-oss/gradle-aws-plugin/README.md

 The {{{animal}}} jumps over the {{{otherAnimal}}}
 ```

 the keys `animal` and `otherAnimal` would be resolved using the Config plugin and would be substituted into a copy of the file (stored in the `build` directory) prior to upload.
+If a key cannot be found the upload task fails and prints the name of the unresolved key.

 Below is an example of a call to `interpolate` which overrides the default start and end tokens: